SOFIA SOLOISTS

 The Orchestra

-Among the names of the internationally renowned musicians of the past, who have performed with the orchestra are those of Henryk Szeryng, Daniil Shafran and Nicanor Zabaleta.
-In recent times they have worked with Emmanuel Pahud, Nigel Kennedy, HeinzHolliger, Patrick Gallois, Albrecht Breuninger, David Walter, Carlos Barbosa-Lima, Sergei Nakariakov, Radek Baborák etc.
+Among the names of the internationally renowned musicians that have performed alongside with the Sofia Soloists so far are those of Henryk Szeryng, Daniil Shafran and Nicanor Zabaleta.
+In more recent times, they have worked with Emmanuel Pahud, Nigel Kennedy, Heinz Holliger, Patrick Gallois, Albrecht Breuninger, David Walter, Carlos Barbosa-Lima, Sergei Nakariakov, Radek Baborák, among others.

 MUSICIANS